Inteli-College/2025-1A-T01-G19-PUBLICO/README.md

 Additionally, a mapping of related high schools was carried out to establish new contacts.
 The teaching plan was finalized, enhancing the relationship between content and lessons, including activities planned for asynchronous moments.
 Also in this module, an action plan for the experiment was developed, detailing all steps for its execution, including dissemination strategies, participant selection, and specifications of synchronous and asynchronous models to be adopted.

 Infrastructure planning for the event was also conducted: contacts were made with the venue, dates and times were scheduled, and equipment management teams (such as laptops and projectors) were contacted to ensure the event runs smoothly.
 Although the registration form was released and initial marketing actions were undertaken, due to short notice and low participation, these efforts were suspended.

-Currently, these actions are being resumed with a new date planned for the experiment.
+The academic recess between the second and third modules was dedicated to resolving the previously reported challenge: the authors initiated negotiations with the Eurofarma Institute, whose student demographic perfectly aligns with that of this research.
+The successful partnership led to the establishment of September 13 and September 20, 2025 — two Saturdays, as initially planned by the authors—as the dates for the Game Changers Workshop, to be held at the institute's headquarters.

+The Institute's coordination was instrumental in managing workshop registrations.
+The initiative was promoted among the students, and registrations remained open for one week.
+In the subsequent week, a communication channel was created, and the students were added to a dedicated Google Classroom to access the asynchronous activities and begin their preliminary studies in Computational Thinking.

+The workshop was conducted successfully on the stipulated dates.
+All registered students attended both days of class, resulting in a 100% attendance rate.
+All proposed classroom dynamics, synchronous activities, assessments, and feedback sessions demonstrated significant student participation and engagement.
+This high level of involvement generated the necessary input for the researchers to conduct a robust data analysis and achieve satisfactory preliminary results.

+The authors of this research conclude the third module of the project by analyzing the results obtained from the workshop and proposing discussions regarding the reported experience.

 ---